 Determining the fire cause or likely cause is important in proving a fire case.
 Under Nevada law, a Plaintiff’s burden of proof is simply a preponderance of evidence or a “more likely than not standard.”
 With that in mind, it must be proven with 51% certainty that the fire cause was in fact what the plaintiff alleges.
 Fire investigators will provide a report with the basic information, and a more detailed report upon final investigation.
 Even if the cause is “undetermined” the report may rule out a variety of causes such as arson, human cause, or other causes that will help attorneys limit the focus of what could be the cause.
 Ignition sources will rule much of this information out.
 Were persons even near the ignition cite when it started?
 Was a flammable liquid used?
 Where did the fire begin and was that witnessed?
 What part of the building burned?
 How old was the structure?
 Did the area burned contain electrical components or electrical wiring?
 Did weather play a role?
 All of these questions will be used by experts to determine causes and rule out causes, and focus in on more likely causes.
 Given that fire scenes can be destroyed or leveled for safety reasons it is important that experts and fire authorities preserve scene evidence, take photos of evidence and investigate fully prior to demolition.

-Joseph L. Benson II, Esq., handles fire litigation cases, fire wrongful death, smoke inhalation cases, and is experienced in civil litigation with over 20 years of experience.
+Joseph L. Benson II, Esq., handles fire litigation cases, fire wrongful death, hotel injuries, smoke inhalation cases, and is experienced in civil litigation with over 20 years of experience.
 Mr. Benson was recently interviewed by ABC Channel 13 regarding a wrongful death suit filed by Benson & Bingham on behalf of the family that recently caused the tragic death of their daughter in the Solaire Apartments complex fire in Las Vegas.